Now, before you can fully focus on these strategies to grow a blog however, you’ll of course need to have started a blog in the first place.

 Getting more readers for your writing is all well and good, but I want you to have more than just a cool blog that people check out once and go away forever.
 I want you to have a blog that actively contributes to your financial independence and freedom.

 And that’s why this guide to growing a blog touches on each core stage of the blogging journey.
 The strategies I’m sharing with you today are the culmination of my 8+ years of trial and error growing my blog to 500,000+ monthly readers and often more than $50,000/mo in side income.
 These are proven tactics that I still put into practice myself—and cost little more than your time, hard work and a touch of creativity.

 Without further delay, let’s get into my best strategies for how to grow a blog in 2023.

 The backbone of every successful content marketing strategy, and I cannot emphasize this enough, is the editorial calendar.

 As we all know by now, the fundamental pillar of any great content marketing strategy is your ability to produce high-quality content at a consistent rate.
 Increasingly, that’s what the major search engines (like Google) are rewarding, so it’s an important tenant to learning how to grow your blog.

-In order to attract audiences, you need to be able to produce content that they find valuable.
+In order to find your target audience (and bring them to your blog), you’ll need to be able to produce content that they find valuable.
 To keep those readers, you need to be able to create, develop, and publish that valuable content on a regular basis.

 While on the surface this sounds relatively simple, even the best bloggers in the world will often struggle to meet this seemingly innocuous requirement.